3lpsy/boucanpy/README.md

 A terraform + packer project exists here: [Boucan Deploy](https://github.com/3lpsy/boucan-deploy)

+## Automating

+A Burp Extension which automates some injection can be found here: [Boucan Burp Extension](https://github.com/3lpsy/boucan-burpex)

 ## Developing

 The "dev" version of the docker-compose project syncs volumes to the container and so the api will automatically reload.
 It also syncs the "dist" folder (for the boucan-web project).
 However, to have the changes reflected in the container without restarting it, you can follow the following steps